Is a cheap world cruise actually possible?

 🌊 Taking the Inaugural Cruise on the Brand New Norwegian Bliss to Complete Our Journey

-Here, we will break down the cost of our entire trip around the world, including all four cruises that we took, in addition to detailing the expenses of our stints traveling overland across the world’s most expensive nations.
+Throughout the next several sections we’re going into the deep details to break down the cost of this entire trip around the world, connecting four cruises to travel entirely around the world.
+This trip budget includes the four cruises in addition to detailing the expenses of our stints traveling overland across the world’s most expensive nations.

 Our travel expenses during the ten-month journey can be grouped into four large categories of costs: